Riad Salameh: Trial

 In February 2022, a subpoena was issued by Judge Ghada Aoun after Riad Salameh failed to show up to court for questioning, while his whereabouts were unknown after a raid in his office and 2 homes, as part of an investigation for alleged misconduct and corruption.
 This sparked controversy with another security agency that was accused of protecting him from trial.
 Later in 21 March, Salameh along with his brother Raja were charged for illicit enrichment by Ghassan Oueidat but also failed to attend for questioning.
 His brother, Raja Salameh spent a month in detention but was released on 22 May while on a record bail of 100 billion LBP.
 Together with Raja, he is suspected setting up a money laundering scheme inside the Lebanese central bank through a 0.38% commission imposed by a shell company.
 On 21 June 2022, his home was raided again by Lebanese security forces.

 In February 2023, Riad Salameh was charged with money laundering, embezzlement and illicit enrichment, following an 18-month investigation into allegations that he and his brother embezzled $300m from the Banque du Liban between 2002 and 2015.

-In May 2023, Lebanon received a red notice from Interpol issued against Riad Salameh.
-The red notice is an international arrest warrant for Salameh for "money laundering, fraud and participation in a criminal association with a view to committing offences [...]", which was issued by a French judge on 16 May after "he failed to show up for a Paris court hearing".
-On 23 May, a second Interpol red notice was issued against Salameh by Germany for "corruption charges, including forgery, money laundering and embezzlement".
+In May 2023, Lebanon received an Interpol Red Notice against Riad Salameh after a French judge issued an arrest warrant on 16 May for "money laundering, fraud and participation in a criminal association with a view to committing offences [...]", following Salameh's failure to appear for a Paris court hearing.
+Interpol describes a Red Notice as a request to law-enforcement authorities worldwide to locate and provisionally arrest a person pending extradition, surrender or similar legal action, and says it is not itself an arrest warrant.
+On 23 May, a second Interpol Red Notice was issued against Salameh by Germany for "corruption charges, including forgery, money laundering and embezzlement".
 Salameh is the subject of multiple criminal investigations for financial wrongdoings, in both Lebanon and Europe.